 A good paddle stroke separates the beginners from the experts.
 Your paddle should always be perpendicular to your board when it enters the water, never at an angle.
 This technique will allow you to get more power out of each stroke.
 This will take some time to master.

 Dip your paddle’s blade fully into the water and take a long stroke, letting your back muscles do the work.
 Many people put the full brunt of their stroke by using their arms.

 Common beginner SUP mistakes

-- When your standing on your board, keep your feet parallel and spread shoulder width apart.
+- When you’re standing on your board, keep your feet parallel and spread shoulder width apart.
 Everyone wants to get in a surf stance, but that makes paddling on the flat water ten times harder.
 Plus, you will fall.
 Save your surf stance for the surf, and keep your feet parallel with toes pointed toward the nose.

-- Always remember to use a leash when you’re paddle boarding.
+- Always remember to use a board leash when you’re paddle boarding.
 A leash will keep your paddle board close to you if you fall off.